Columns

 Oli and India amid global shifts

 Even Oli can’t deny that his past actions and rhetoric have frequently irked New Delhi.
-While his assertive stance may have earned him a "nationalist" image among sections of Nepali society, it has also placed him India’s bad books.
+While his assertive stance may have earned him a “nationalist” image among sections of Nepali society, it has also placed him in India’s bad books.
 Attempts at rapprochement have been met with a cold shoulder, leaving him to orchestrate his return to power.
 Since the 2022 elections, he’s worn many hats: Coalition partner, opposition leader, and now, once again, prime minister.

 Yet India appears unconvinced.
 While Modi’s government rolled out the red carpet for Arzu Rana Deuba of the Nepali Congress, who serves as foreign minister in Oli’s Cabinet, it has yet to extend an invitation to Oli, despite him being in office for over 100 days and even meeting Modi in New York in September.
 Meanwhile, Oli’s government has repeatedly signalled its keenness to host Modi in Nepal, failing to elicit any concrete response.